 Gratitude fuels connection.

 Emotions are contagious.
 The mirror neurons activate our bonding needs and fuels our connection.
 Our motivation to engage, collaborate, and innovate significantly increases.
 Kerstin Unvas-Moberg, a Swedish neuroendocrinologist, discovered that merely thinking about people that you have emotional connection with provides us with a feeling that we matter.

 When board members connect emotionally, it creates an incredible energy so that by the time the meeting ends.
 Everyone feels united, energized and inspired to go out move the company forward.
 The energy is sparked with gratitude.
 Gratitude includes everything from saying “thank you” to acts of appreciation and recognition – like celebrating a successful quarter or congratulating a member for a personal accomplishment.

 Studies show that emotional connection not only increases our motivation to work together, it reduces the release of cortisol, a stress hormone that diminishes cognitive functioning and rational thinking.

 When emotional connection increases, people tend to trust and interact with each other more, explore new ideas and come up with great strategies.

-These findings help to understand that when gratitude is incorporated in board meetings, board members are much more engaged and collaborative with each other, creating satisfying moments of connection over and over again.
+These findings help to understand that when gratitude is incorporated in meetings, members are much more engaged and collaborative with each other, creating satisfying moments of connection over and over again.

 Avi’s show of gratitude created such a warm environment at our Thanksgiving, the same principle can be applied to board meetings.
 Gratitude is showing people that they matter, they are important, and that you care – it is one of the best ways of nurturing the emotional connection and improving board dynamics.

-If you would like to learn more about improving board dynamics through emotional connection, safety, and gratitude, feel free to email us: [email protected].
+If you would like to learn more about improving board dynamics through emotional connection, safety, and gratitude, feel free to contact us at [email protected].